sunzenshen/sunzenshen.github.io/_posts/2014-04-26-lambdaconf2014-resources.markdown

 this abstraction made it hard for newbies like me to understand what was happening on the language level, especially for those not familiar with writing production Clojure applications.
-The live coding demonstration was impressive though, and I wished knew enough Clojure to appreciate the resulting example code.
+The live coding demonstration was impressive though, and I wished I knew enough about Clojure to appreciate the resulting example code.

 **Haskell in 60 minutes by [Brian Mckenna](https://twitter.com/puffnfresh):**
 [Gist with the results of Brian’s live coding session](https://gist.github.com/puffnfresh/9824390)